claudiarella/academic-kickstart/content/project/motivic amplitudes/index.md

   focal_point = ""
 +++

-In collaboration with Prof. Francis Brown (Mathematical Institute, University of Oxford), I am working on a research project in the field of Motivic Amplitudes investigating the motivic Galois coaction and factorisation theorems in the case of Feynman graphs with non-generic kinematics.
+The research project in the field of Motivic Amplitudes investigating the motivic Galois coaction and factorisation theorems in the case of Feynman graphs with non-generic kinematics.
+Project in collaboration with Prof. Francis Brown (Mathematical Institute, University of Oxford).
+See reference [1].